PARAGLIDING

 Minimum Requirements

 Flying at the Cableway is complex, and it really does REQUIRE A SPORT LICENSE!
 Please remember it is YOUR responsibility to be working towards the correct license grade.
-Knowledge and experience helps you grow into the sport so upgrading to a Sport License not only makes you a safer pilot but it meets the pilot skill requirements as set out by Cableway Management.
+Knowledge and experience helps you grow into the sport so upgrading to a Sport License not only makes you a safer pilot but it meets the pilot skills requirements as set out by Cableway Management. is 18 months from approval of mentorship onboarding.

 Airspace Restrictions